-Freight management, in a nutshell, is the comprehensive process of organizing the movement of goods, ensuring they reach their destinations on time and at the right cost.
+Freight management, in a nutshell, is the comprehensive process of organizing the movement of goods and ensuring they reach their destinations on time and at the right cost.
 This intricate system involves coordinating efforts among carriers, distributors, vendors, and shippers to prepare, ship, store, and receive freight.

 The ultimate goal is to safely and efficiently get the cargo where it needs to go.